timburgess/django-dokku-boilerplate/INSTALL.md

 ## Step 1 - Setup a Dokku server

-1. Create a vanilla Ubuntu 18.04.03 LTS server in the cloud (Digital Ocean provides a Dokku 0.17.9 'droplet' but this repo will not deploy seamlessly on an older version of Dokku)
+1. Create a vanilla Ubuntu 18.04.03 LTS server in the cloud (Digital Ocean provides a Dokku 0.17.9 'droplet' but this repo will not deploy seamlessly on an older version of such as 0.17.9)

 2. Create an ssh key pair if you don't have one already for password-less login.
 Your cloud provider should provide instructions about how to create a ssh public/private key pair.

 3. Setup an ssh connection to your server with a `.ssh/config` file.
 Something like:
 ```
-Host dokku1
+Host ubuntu1
         ForwardAgent yes
         Hostname 164.164.164.164
         Port 22